alexch/codelikethis/public/projects/rpn_calculator.md

 # RPN Calculator

 "RPN" stands for "Reverse Polish Notation".
 (See [the wikipedia entry](http://en.wikipedia.org/wiki/Reverse_Polish_notation) for more information on this colorful term.)
-Briefly, in an RPN world, instead of using normal "infix" notation, e.g.
+In short with RPN instead of using normal "infix" notation, e.g.

     2 + 2